willkessler/jupytergraffiti/README.md

 Uploading and downloading to/from Binder isn't optimal of course; it's probably better to get Graffiti going on your own computers.

-There are three ways to use _Jupyter Graffiti_: by using a Python library, by using a Docker image, or by installing a plugin into your Jupyter Notebook server.
+There are three ways to use Jupyter Graffiti: by using a Python library, by using a Docker image, or by installing a plugin into your Jupyter Notebook server.

 ### Installation Option #1: Use the Python Library (Simplest Option)

 *Note*: Before using this method, you may need to Trust your Notebook.
-This is because _Jupyter Graffiti_ is mostly written in Javascript, and by default, if the Notebook you're adding _Graffitis_ to was not created by you, Jupyter Notebook will not "Trust" it and will not run externally loaded javascript code, for security reasons.
+This is because Jupyter Graffiti is mostly written in Javascript, and by default, if the Notebook you're adding _Graffitis_ to was not created by you, Jupyter Notebook will not "Trust" it and will not run externally loaded javascript code, for security reasons.
 To Trust a